timjogorman/Multisentence-AMR-guidelines/ms-amr.md

 ![Deletion 1](figures/deletion1.png "A text with a missing entity")

-To do you, you need highlight the text where that box would be.
-Start right before the variable (the letters and numbers before the "/") and highlight the whole word after the "/", like the following:
+To fix it, you first need highlight the text where that box would be.
+Start right before the variable (the letters and numbers before the "/", in this case "f") and highlight the whole word after the "/" ("forest")	, like the following:

 ![Deletion 2](figures/deletion2.png "A text with a missing entity")